-2. The figures in parentheses in the number of employees section (which are not included in the totals) indicate the annual average number of part-time employees (temporary staff, etc.)

-3. Other branches are the Hokkaido Sales Office (Two employees), the Tohoku Sales Office (one employees), the Chubu Sales Office (six employees), the Kansai Sales Office (eleven employees), the Chushikoku Sales Office (two employees), and the Kyushu Sales Office (three employees).
+- 2. The figures in parentheses in the number of employees section (which are not included in the totals) indicate the annual average number of part-time employees (temporary staff, etc.) - 3.
+Other branches are the Hokkaido Sales Office (Two employees), the Tohoku Sales Office (one employee), the Chubu Sales Office (seven employees), the Kansai Sales Office (twelve employees), the Chushikoku Sales Office (four employees), and the Kyushu Sales Office (two employees).